florianhofhammer/cs629-project/softcore/README.md

 ## Building

 The project is set up akin to `connectal`'s example projects.
-The build imports connectal as a submodule, and builds the current project within the `connectal` repository.
+The build imports `connectal` from GitHub, and builds the current project wrt it.

 If you have a `mem.vmh` file prepared, pass its path to the make command: